 Once Is Happenstance.
 Twice Is Coincidence.
 Three Times Is Google Fred Update?

 Whenever someone thinks they’ve discovered a new algorithm update, it always feels a bit like you’re in an X-Files episode.
 You’ve stumbled upon something that really doesn’t seem right, but If you suggest it’s the hand of the “powers that be,” people might look at you funny.
 All the while Google slyly smiles and reaffirms its uneventful day-to-day existence.
 But as the saying goes, just because you’re paranoid doesn’t mean they aren’t after you.
-And so it turns out that there may (or may not) be a new update and if there is, its name is Fred.
+And so it turns out that there may (or may not) be a new update and if there is, it’s named Fred.
 In fact, all future updates might be called Fred from now on if we were to look after Gary Illlyes’ affirmation.
-So we might need to say goodbye to the Pandas and the Penguins of the world because algorithm updates have gotten even just a little bit less cute (no offense to the Freds of this world).
+So we might need to say goodbye to Google Penguin and Panda, for the moment, because algorithm updates have gotten even just a little bit less cute (no offense to the Freds of this world).

 It’s a cat and mouse game where both Google and its paying customers are trying to get ahead of each other.